abdeoliveira/examgen/README.md

 ### English

-The localization of this project is into English.
+The localization for project is into English.
 Thus the defaults are as follows:

 * Words are separated according to the English language.
-* `.` is used as decimal separator.
+* `.` is used as decimal numbers separator.
+* The texts in Form are written in English.

 ### Brazilian Portuguese